csgroup-oss/sharinghub/README.md

         - sharinghub.<domain_name>
 ```

 Complete the values, replace `<domain_name>` with your target domain, and configure the server.
-Please check the server configuration in the file `CONFIGURATION.md` of the SharingHub serer repository.
+Please check the server configuration in the file `CONFIGURATION.md` of the SharingHub server repository.

 When all is done, install/update your deployment: